{Shikoku Hachijūhachikasho Meguri}

 --TRAINING & YOUR FEET--

-If you have decided to walk the pilgrimage, you need to hear it at least once - this is not a pleasant walk in the park.
+If you have decided to walk the pilgrimage, you need to hear this at least once — this is not a pleasant walk in the park.
 While not difficult for someone who has been hiking and walking in the mountains on a regular basis for a while, for those whose idea of a hike is getting from the parking lot to the office, you are in for a surprise.

-To increase your odds of not getting blisters, or to reduce the number and/or severity that you do get, you need to prepare your feet before you even leave for Shikoku.
-You do that by practicing exactly what you will be doing while on the island - walking.
+To increase your odds of not getting blisters, or to reduce the number and/or severity of the blisters that you do get, you need to prepare your feet before you even leave for Shikoku.
+You do that by practicing exactly what you will be doing while on the island — walking.
 Several months before you leave get in the habit of walking at least several times a week.
 You need to toughen up your feet so a half-hour on Saturday and another on Sunday just isn't going to suffice.
 The more walking you do, the better your chances of beating the blister problem.

 As i said before, most of your walking on Shikoku will be up or down a hill.
 This is completely different from walking on flat ground.
 Going uphill your heels are pushed into the back of your boots.
 Going downhill your toes are crammed into the toes of your boots.
 Since very few people actually do this type of walking at home, even if you walk for months on flat ground before leaving, your toes and heels are still soft and tender.
 You may never get a blister on the balls of your feet or in the arch area, but your toes and heels are still very vulnerable.

 When walking at home, find the hilliest area you can find and practice there.
 Only this will actually get the toes and heels the exposure to the inside of your boots that they will need to toughen up.
+If there are just no hills in your town, go to the local multi-level public parking lot and walk up and down the ramps every weekend.

-When you first notice a blister, and until it is almost completely healed, forget the band-aids and head straight for the tape.
-Put the tape over any sore or tender areas AS SOON AS YOU NOTICE IT.
+When you first notice a blister forming, forget the bandaids and head straight for the tape.
+Put the tape directly on the skin, right over any sore or tender areas AS SOON AS YOU NOTICE IT.
 Do it before the blister fully develops and the tape will act like a second skin, preventing further friction from exacerbating the situation.
-If you are lucky you will catch it early enough and after just a few days the tenderness will go away and you can remove the tape, possibly replacing it with a band-aid for a few days.
+If the blister is between two toes, tear the tape into narrow strips and wrap a strip around the toe.
+Again, the key is, the tape has to be flat with NO wrinkles.It takes time to do this if you are trying to wrap a toe, but take your time and you can do it.

 If you are like the rest of us, however, you will end up with full-fledged blisters on both feet and on both the heels and the toes.
 They will hurt terribly every morning when you put your boots on.
 They will hurt miserably as you set off each morning.
 They will make life a living hell on some days.
 But, always remember, they do get better.

-When this happens, put tape over them just as explained above.
-Try and put the tape on so that there are no wrinkles or ridges in the tape.
-Make the tape as close to a second layer of skin as possible.
-This prevents making the situation worse while you walk during the day.
-Each night, or at least every other night, take the tape off and put a band-aid loosly over the blisters to keep them covered in your futon.
-The purpose of this is to expose the blister to the air as this will help it heal, so make sure the band-aid is solidly attached, but loose enough to allow air to reach the blister.
-Before leaving the next morning, remove the band-aid and put fresh tape on.
+Each night, or at least every other night, take the tape off and put a bandaid loosely over the blisters to keep them covered in your futon.
+The purpose of this is to protect their futon while still exposing the blister to the air as this will help it heal, so make sure the bandaid is solidly attached, but loose enough to allow air to reach the blister.
+Before leaving the next morning, remove the bandaid and put fresh tape on.
+(I see people from time to time who never take the tape off or put bandaids on at night.
+That may be fine, but i can only recommend what has worked for me for many, many decades.)

 Continue this until the blisters are healed or until you finish the pilgrimage and return home ;-).
+No, joking aside, if you do as i suggest, a blister can be gone in a week or less.

 This brings up another problem area that most people don't think about.
 Your quadriceps and your hamstrings.
 The hamstrings are the muscles on the back of your legs between your butt and your knees.
 Your quadriceps are on the front.
 You use the hamstrings to climb and walk uphill.
 You use the quadriceps to go downhill.